ZebraMilk/todo/README.md

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

 ## Brainstorm

+This project is a revisit, I never completed the initial project